dcl67/Software-Design-Coursework/README.md

-Software Design coursework, done in Java.
+Software Design coursework.
+All of the work I contributed was done in Java.
+HTML, CSS, and Javascript are from pre-provided code.